aexol-studio/deenruv/docs/docs/guides/developer-guide/cli/index.md

 ## The Add Command

-The `add` command is used to add new entities, resolvers, services, plugins, and more to your Vendure project.
+The `add` command is used to add new entities, resolvers, services, plugins, and more to your Deenruv project.

 From your project's **root directory**, run: